 Consumers can call (585) 343-3040 ext.
-127 or visit the Master Gardener Office at the Extension Center to get assistace from a Master Gardener.
+127 or visit the Master Gardener Office at the Extension Center to get assistance from a Master Gardener.
 Master Gardeners are in the office Monday through Friday, 10:00 a.m. to 12:00 p.m.
-They may also be reached via e-mail at: email@example.com.
+They may also be reached via e-mail at: firstname.lastname@example.org.

 Consumers are encouraged to bring plant or insect samples in to the office to help the Master Gardeners better diagnose their problems.